Propel Grants logo with tagline

 Eligibility

-• School of Medicine applicants must have a co-PI from another Stanford school.
+• School of Medicine PIs must include a co‑PI from another Stanford school.

 Grant-Supported Activities